 If the notification does not meet all the above requirements, then it is invalid and cannot be used as evidence of the defendant’s knowledge of specific infringing activity.
 The defendant does not have a duty to expeditiously remove or disable access to infringing material or activity if the notice of claimed infringement is invalid.

 A copyright holder must meet these formal notification requirements for the notice of infringement to constitute evidence of either subjective or objective knowledge.
 UMG Recordings, Inc. v.
 Shelter Cap.
 Partners LLC, 718 F.3d 1006, 1025 (9th Cir.
 2013).
 A valid notification is a single written communication that substantially complies “with all of § 512(c)(3)’s clauses, not just some of them.”
 Perfect 10, Inc. v.
 CCBill LLC, 488 F.3d 1102, 1112-13 (9th Cir.
 2007) (citations omitted) (stating that three separate notices, each of which was deficient in some way, cannot be combined to form one valid notice); Luvdarts, LLC v.
-AT&T Mobility, 710 F.3d 1068, 1072-73 (9th Cir.
-2013) (holding that a mere list of plaintiff’s copyrighted works without any further information is not valid notification).
+AT&T Mobility, LLC, 710 F.3d 1068, 1072-73 (9th Cir.
+2013) (holding that a mere list of the plaintiff’s copyrighted works without any further information is not valid notification).
 The burden of identifying and documenting infringing material rests with the copyright holder, not the defendant.
 Perfect 10, 488 F.3d at 1113.
 The requirement that the complaining party have a good faith belief that the material infringed a copyright only requires “subjective good faith.”
 Rossi v.
 Motion Picture Ass’n of Am.
 Inc., 391 F.3d 1000, 1005 (9th Cir.
 2004).
 It does not require a copyright owner to “conduct a reasonable investigation into the allegedly offending website.”
 Id. at 1003.

 “[B]efore sending a takedown notification under § 512(c),” “a copyright holder must consider the existence of fair use.”
 Lenz v.
 Universal Music Corp., 815 F.3d 1145, 1153 (9th Cir.
-2016); see Instruction 17.22 (Copyright—Affirmative Defense—Fair Use).
+2016); see Instruction 17.23 (Copyright—Affirmative Defense—Fair Use).